 The other week I got really annoyed with one of my friends for flaking out on me last minute.
 It bothered me that I had turned down other opportunities to hang out with her.
 Mostly, I felt like she didn’t value my time.
-I was disappointed because we didn’t get to spend time together.
+I was disappointed because we didn’t get to be together.

 But then I realized…